ipunkt/laravel-rabbitmq/README.md

 php artisan rabbitmq:listen YOUR-QUEUE-IDENTIFIER
 ```

 We suggest the message sender creates the exchange.
-If you do it the other way around the listener cann create the exchange too.
+If you do it the other way around the listener can create the exchange too.
 You need to add the command flag `--declare-exchange` to the `rabbitmq:listen` command.

 Within the configuration `bindings` has routing keys configured with a 1:1 mapping to a laravel event (`php artisan make:event ...`).
 This event gets the message data as constructor parameter.

 Then you can have one or more listener (`php artisan make:listen ...`) - defined in your EventListener.
 And voila everything works fine.

 We suggest running the `rabbitmq:listen` command with a [supervisor](https://laravel.com/docs/5.5/queues#supervisor-configuration) backed container like the [queue:work](https://laravel.com/docs/5.5/queues#running-the-queue-worker) command shipped with laravel.

+#### Receive routing keys in event data
+If a binding with placeholder is used it can be necessary to parse the routing key.

+To receive the routing key which triggered the Event to be thrown implement `Ipunkt\LaravelRabbitMQ\TakesRoutingKey`
+with your event.

+To receive the values of the placeholders in your event binding matching the routing key which triggered the Event to be
+thrown implement `Ipunkt\LaravelRabbitMQ\TakesRoutingMatches`

 #### Persistent messages
 Setting the `durable` for a queue will cause the queue to be created durable.
 This means it will continue to exist - and